Are There Difficulty Levels on LSAT Questions?

 What About “170 Breaker” Questions?

 How do you get a 170?
-By getting all the Level 1–4 questions right.
+By getting all the Level 1–3 questions right.
 That’s it.
-Those tough (Level 5) questions you see at the end of a section?
+What about those tough (Level 4) questions you see at the end of a section?
 They’re more about separating 178s from 179s.
 If you’re scoring 150, 160, or even 170, you shouldn’t be worrying about those.

 Focus your LSAT practice on harvesting the low-hanging fruit.
-You don’t need a 40-foot ladder to pick oranges from the top of the tree when there are ripe ones already waiting in baskets on the ground.
+You don’t need a 40-foot ladder to pick oranges from the top of the tree when there are ripe ones within reach from the ground.
 Prioritize efficiency.
 Work only on questions you have time to really dig into.
 It’s better to solve 15 questions accurately than to rush through 25 and get half of them wrong.

 What Really Makes a Hard Question Hard?